This story was written for an Ed Davis writing class.

 “The stuff is entirely medicinal.”

-The first one howled, “It’s still illegal in this state.”
+“It’s still illegal in this state.”

 “Oh, well, we’re real close to the border with Canada.”

 Both men glared at me again.
 I think they practiced that.
 “Please get the snake.
 You won’t find any pot plants.”

 They bagged the snake then drove off with it.

 I didn’t sleep well that night.

 In the morning, I ate my typical breakfast of Greek yogurt and cereal.
 I had work, but not for another hour.
 I poked around on the internet reading the news.
 A very low hissing sound grated against my ears.
 I turned.
 In the doorway to my den, a slender green snake with red eyes perhaps two feet long lay in the entryway.